GiNgesIo/semTools-Measurement-Invariance/README.md

 ## The R script contains a reproducible example of the new approach using the Holzinger and Swineford (1939) dataset.

-In the good old days semTools used to have this simple function for Measurement Invariance:
+#### In the good old days semTools used to have this simple function for Measurement Invariance
 ```
 semTools::measurementInvariance(
   model = your_model,